hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 -> **Note:** The pod specifications in this section are valid and use publicly available images.
 If you've installed the Connect injector, feel free to run the pod specifications in this section to try Connect with Kubernetes.
-Please note the documentation below this sectionn on how to properly install and configure the Connect injector.
+Please note the documentation below this section on how to properly install and configure the Connect injector.

 ### Accepting Inbound Connections